The staff matters most to a successful creative spaces, not the equipment.

 Student workforce:

-• Top academic makerspaces depend on robust student co-leadership/co-ownership to deliver value and achieve scale.
+• Top academic, creative spaces depend on robust student co-leadership/co-ownership to deliver value and achieve scale.
 A makerspace student workforce is an interdisciplinary liaison who supports and drives your makerspace infrastructure, culture, communication channels, and initiatives.

 Additional staffing: